MrLightful/dataviz/README.md

 - Tree building Big O could be improved (e.g. branching factor to O(1) by creating a lookup map).
 - Search result pagination is not implemented.
 - Tree view not perfomant if 1 level contains too many elements; lazy loading within 1 level might be needed.
+- LRU cache could be a good choice to drop unused items from tree view memory.